vlad-unlearn/strawberry-spike/README.md

 # strawberry-spike

-A tiny GraphQL spike using Strawberry and PostgreSQL.
+A spike for the new platform using Strawberry GraphQL with PostgreSQL and SQLAlchemy: explores building the schema (types, queries, mutations, resolvers) and tests DataLoader batching to avoid N+1 queries.

 ## Quick start